 Hunter has served on the Fircrest City Council since 2012.
-His Council colleagues named him to the mayoral post for 2018-19.
+His Council colleagues appointed him to the mayoral post for 2018-19 and again for 2020-21.

 Before joining the park district, Hunter served as director of communications for Pierce County.
 His responsibilities included leading the county’s community outreach plans as a member of the U.S. Open Operating Committee as well as during the formation of South Sound 911, the emergency communications agency.